-The tusk stocks in Areas 3.a, 4, 5b, 6a, 7, 8, 9, 10, 12, 14 were best covered by the Norwegian longline fleet.
-WGDEEP decided that a combined cpue series should be made to give advice for the entire area, and that the data from the targeted fishery should be used.
+The tusk stocks in Areas 3.a, 4, 5b, 6a, 7, 8, 9, 10, 12, 14 are usually best covered by the Norwegian longline fleet and WGDEEP decided that a combined cpue series should be made to give advice for the entire area, and that the data from the targeted fishery should be used.
+In 2021, there was no agreement on quota sharing between Norway, the UK, and the EU and consequently, there was no fishing by Norwegian vessels in Subarea 6.a. and the UK part of Subarea 4, and hence not enough data calculate a valid CPUE for the entire area.